Governance and Nominating Committee Charter

 - The Committee shall determine the criteria, objectives and procedures for selecting Board members.
 The Board membership criteria are set forth in the Company’s Corporate Governance Guidelines, and the Committee shall consider such criteria in the context of the existing composition and needs of the Board and its committees.

-- The Committee shall (a) review potential candidates for the Board suggested to it and report to the Board regarding the results of such review; (b) recommend nominations for election or re election to the Board; and (c) recommend appointments to the Board to fill vacancies as provided in the Bylaws.
+- The Committee shall (a) review potential candidates for the Board suggested to it and report to the Board regarding the results of such review; (b) recommend director nominees for election or re election to the Board; and (c) recommend appointments to the Board to fill vacancies as provided in the Bylaws.

 - The Committee shall review the appropriateness of continued service on the Board of members (a) whose business or professional affiliations or responsibilities have changed; (b) who contemplate accepting a directorship on another public company board; (c) who contemplate accepting an appointment to an audit or compensation committee of another public company board; or (d) who fail to receive the required vote for re-election at the annual meeting of shareholders; or (e) whose tenure on the Board exceeds 12 years.
 With respect to the foregoing clauses for which a director tenders their resignation pursuant to the Company’s Corporate Governance Guidelines or the Company’s Bylaws, the Committee shall make a recommendation to the Board whether to accept or reject such resignation based on its review.

 - Board and Board Committee Structure and Operations